metamath/lamp-guide/docs/11/index.md

 Using axiom `ax-mp`, whenever those two hypotheses are true, you can prove "`ps` is true".
-Note that `ph` and `ps` are variables over any well-formed formula (wff) expression, that is, anything that is true or false; it's not limited to being replaced by just another variable.
+Note that `ph` and `ps` are variables over any well-formed formula (wff) expression, that is, anything that is true or false; they are not limited to being replaced by just another variable.
 The axiom modus ponens can apply to many circumstances.

 #### A few set.mm symbols